Add DayBack Buttons to Your Salesforce Layouts

 A couple cool things about this example that may help you when making your own...

-• Note that in the first line you can load other libraries as part of these buttons.
-Handy.
+• Note that in the first line you can load other libraries as part of these buttons, which can be very handy.

 Going further: other URL attributes you can use